Locked out in Edmonton? Here’s What to Do

 Locking yourself out happens to just about everyone at some point.
 Maybe you stepped outside to grab the mail and the door swung shut behind you.
-Maybe you lost your keys somewhere between the parking lot and the front door.
-Whatever the reason, being locked out is stressful — especially in Edmonton, where standing outside in January is an urgency of its own.
+Maybe your keys went missing somewhere between the parking lot and the front door.
+Whatever the reason, being locked out is stressful — and in an Edmonton winter, standing on the wrong side of your own door gets old fast.

 Step 1: Stay Calm and Don't Force It

-The instinct when you're locked out is to try everything — jiggling the handle, pushing on the door, looking for an open window.
+The instinct when you're locked out is to try everything — jiggling the handle, shoving the door, hunting for an open window.
 Resist the urge to force anything.
-A damaged door frame or broken lock will cost you far more than a locksmith call, and in some cases can make the lockout harder to resolve without replacing hardware entirely.
+A damaged frame or a broken lock will cost you far more than a locksmith call, and in some cases it makes the lockout harder to resolve without replacing hardware entirely.

 No need to panic.
 You have options.